devcallado/devcallado/README.md

 ###

-<p align="left">I'm a Computer Science Student, who's always trying to improve and getting over myself more, always learning new knowledge.<br><br>In my free times I like reading books or watch movies, mostly alone, but I’d rather do it with a friend.
-I enjoy going out in the nature.
-Exercising and riding bikes are part of my daily routine and of course, I practice the things I’ve learned.<br><br>Ok, basically that's me.
+<p align="left">I'm a Computer Science Student, who's always trying to improve and putting effort in learning new skills.
+<br><br>In my free time I like reading books and watching movies, mostly alone, but I rather doing it with a friend.
+I also enjoy going out in the nature.
+Exercising and riding a bike are part of my daily routine and of course, I practice the things I’ve learned throughout the day.<br><br>Ok, basically that's me.
 Welcome to my  repository, hope you like my programs. :)</p>

 ###